moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 5. Deploy the changes with `pulumi up` (there's a ticket to [automate the deployment](https://dsdmoj.atlassian.net/browse/PDE-1441))

-6. If creating a push bucket, get the owner of that bucket to grant put permission to the role arn for the relevant project - you can find this in the stack's Pulumi outputs
+6. If creating a push bucket, get the owner of that bucket to grant put permission to the role ARN for the relevant project - you can find this in the stack's Pulumi outputs

 7. Ask the user to test the export - including making sure the Performance Hub get the test file, as we can't see the Performance Hub bucket ourselves